nodejs/node/doc/api/esm.md

 As a last resort, package encapsulation can be disabled entirely by creating an export for the root of the package `"./": "./"`.
-This will expose every file in the package at the cost of disabling encapsulation.
-As the ES Module loader in Node.js will not resolve file extensions or an `index.js` exporting the root is less expressive than either of the above examples as individuals will be unable to `import feature from 'my-mod/feature'`.
+This will expose every file in the package at the cost of disabling the encapsulation and potential tooling benefits this provides.
+As the ES Module loader in Node.js will not resolve file extensions or an `index.js` exporting the root is less expressive than either of the above examples as individuals will sill be unable to `import feature from 'my-mod/feature'`.

 #### Main Entry Point Export